 The Government's plan for Phase 2 is to continue to save lives whilst also taking baby steps to minimise the other harms restrictive measures cause to people's wellbeing, livelihoods, and wider health.

-Sector specific ‘Covid-Secure’ guidance for workplaces will be introduced to make social distancing measures smarter, more refined and more reflective of the level of risk to different parts of the UK at any point in time.
+Sector specific ‘Covid-Secure’ guidance for workplaces has been introduced to make social distancing measures smarter, more refined and more reflective of the level of risk to different parts of the UK at any point in time.
 The Government’s economic support schemes will remain as people are eased back into work.

 Throughout Phase 2 the new Joint Biosecurity Centre (JBC) will carefully monitor the spread of the virus across the UK to avoid us going too far too fast and risking the return of an exponential growth in the rate of infection (‘R’) that could overwhelm to NHS.